apache/cloudstack-documentation/source/releasenotes/compat.rst

 -  Ubuntu 14.04
 -  Ubuntu 16.04

 ..
-[1] in spite of of mostly being phased out some support is remaining in for now.
+[1] in spite of mostly being phased out some support is remaining in for now.
 See the section :ref:`Possible Issue with Guest OS IDs` for details.

 Please see `CloudStack Wiki <https://cwiki.apache.org/confluence/display/CLOUDSTACK/Hypervisor+and+Management+Server+OS+EOL+Dates>`_ for details.